A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Collision Avoidance Mechanisms

 \subsection{Slotted MAC}

-Multiple solutions were discussed above to enable decoding collided LoRa signals either by using the channel allocation or the carrier sensing.
-These solutions were proposed as alternatives to the pure ALOHA medium access mechanism adopted by LoRaWAN, which suffers in terms of scalability.
-Frequency or logical channel allocation mechanism was suggested to avoid collision between concurrent transmission such as each EDs use a different frequency channel to transmit its data or either by using the logical channel defined by the combination of LoRa features such as the SFs, BW and so on.
-This solution solved the problem of concurrent transmission in dense configure in terms of energy efficiency, end-to-end delay, and packet delivery rate.
-Due to the limited frequency and logical channel possibilities, this solution performs well for a LoRaWAN network capacity under a threshold related to the number of allowed channels.
-Carrier sensing was also proposed to allow the EDs to sense the medium before transmitting their data, which helped reduce collided transmission.
-However, additional energy will be consumed to perform sensing, which is not beneficial for the LPWAN network composed of battery-powered EDs.
-In this section, we will discuss another solution to overcome the issues of LoRaWAN scalability, which is the slotted MAC protocols.
+Multiple solutions were discussed above to decode the collided LoRa signals using channel allocation or carrier sensing.
+These solutions were proposed as alternatives to the pure Aloha medium access mechanism adopted by LoRaWAN, which suffers in terms of scalability.
+A frequency or logical channel allocation mechanism was suggested to avoid collision between concurrent TXs.
+For example, each ED could use a different frequency channel to transmit its data or employ the logical channel defined by a combination of LoRa features such as the SFs, BW, and others.
+This solution solved the problem of concurrent TX in dense configuration regarding energy efficiency, end-to-end delay, and packet delivery rate.
+Due to the limited frequency and logical channel possibilities, this solution performs well for a LoRa network capacity under a threshold related to the number of allowed channels.
+Carrier sensing was also proposed to allow the EDs to sense the medium before transmitting their data, which reduced TX collision.
+However, additional energy will be consumed to perform sensing, which is not beneficial for the LPWAN network comprising battery-powered EDs.
+This section discusses another solution to overcome the issues of LoRaWAN scalability, namely the slotted MAC protocols.